NT131/involvement_federal_parliament/README.md

 # Involvement of members of the Belgian Federal Parliament 2019-2024
 This repository holds code to set up a Dash application to dynamically assess the involvement of members of parliament of the Belgian Federal Parliament.
-It uses the data as available on the[website of the Belgian Federal Parliament](www.dekamer.be).
+It uses the data as available on the [website of the Belgian Federal Parliament](www.dekamer.be).

 Initial data extraction from the Parliament's website was done using a Jupyter Notebook script (see `code` folder).
 The resulting data is stored in the `data` folder.
 <!-- However, a `.py` script was rendered of this extraction script to allow extraction outside of a Notebook environment. -->